-To replace or install the battery you must first remove the alarm from the trim ring by following the ALARM REMOVAL instructions at the beginning of this section.
-After alarm has been removed, you can open the battery door and install or replace the battery.
+To replace or install the batteries you must first remove the alarm from the trim ring by following the ALARM REMOVAL instructions at the beginning of this section.
+After alarm has been removed , you can open the battery door and install or replace the battery.
 Battery installation instructions are provided on the inside of the battery door.

-When installing the battery, press the battery reminder finger down into the battery compartment and install the battery (see figure 5).
+When installing the battery, press the battery reminder finger down into the battery compartment and install the battery (see figure 9).

-ACAUTION!
-IF THE BATTERY REMINDER FINGER IS NOT HELD DOWN IN THE BATTERY COMPARTMENT BY THE BATTERY, THE BATTERY DOOR WILL NOT CLOSE, THE AC QUICK CONNECTOR WILL NOT ATTACH TO THE ALARM, AND THE ALARM WILL NOT ATTACH TO THE TRIM RING.
+ARE NOT HELD DOWN IN THE BATTERY COMPART-MENT BY THE BATTERY, THE BATTERY DOOR WILL NOT CLOSE, THE AC QUICK CONNECTOR WILL NOT ATTACH TO THE ALARM, AND THE ALARM WILL NOT ATTACH TO THE TRIM RING.